Ekito/android-injector/README.md

 #  A tiny dependency injector

-__Less Is More__

-Easy to use java dependecy injection, to help you quickly organize your components instances
+Easy to use android dependency injection, to help you quickly organize your singletons, components ...
 <br>

 No annotation, not intrusive, no bullshit, just simple piece of java ...
 You are free to use it where you want !